Research article

 The question then is who is where stock is likely to come from.
 In the last ten years, many investors prioritised exposure to the sector.
 This attitude is now giving way to a more considered approach to asset selection: focusing on asset quality and location.
 One risk here is that vendors choose not to bring high-quality assets to the market, which could push investors looking to gain exposure to the logistics market towards speculative development.
 This could harm the occupier market by driving inefficient development volumes and resulting in weaker rental growth.

-Read the articles within European Logistics Opportunities below.
+Read the articles within European Logistics Outlook below.

 Other articles within this publication